 You can mail your payment to the address in the remit section of your statement.
 For your convenience, a return envelope is included with your statement.
 Or you can pay online, via credit card, by logging in to your online account.
 We accept Visa, MasterCard, Discover and American Express.

-Why didn’t my insurance company pay my bill in full?
+Why Did my insurance company not pay my bill in full?

 What other bills can I expect to receive?